BlobFetch.js - preload large files

 Type any URL and press download.

-Note that a correct Access-Control-Allow-Origin
+Note that a correct Access-Control-Allow-Origin header is needed.

 imgur sends correct headers, so head over there and find a large test image.